 ul.
 Kanonicza 19-21

 John Paul II lived here, twice.
-Once as Karol Wojtyła, the young priest, and later as Bishop of Kraków, in grander, adjacent rooms.
-The Archdiocesan doubles as a museum about
+Once as fledgling priest Karol Wojtyła, and later in grander, adjacent rooms as Bishop of Kraków.
+The Archdiocesan doubles as a museum exhibit